You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

 Teaching literacy concepts is an ongoing process.

-After teaching each skill/strategy, sprinkle it in any lesson wherever it fits naturally.
+After teaching each skill/strategy, sprinkle it into any lesson wherever it fits naturally.

 This is often labeled as spiraling.

 If the class is reading about finding the main idea, maybe too the story lends itself to multiple-meaning words.